Joyce Denny

 Joyce Denny (1507–1560) was an English courtier.

 Family and court connections

 She was a daughter of Edmund Denny, a Baron of the Exchequer, and Mary Troutbeck.
-Princess Elizabeth was lodged with her brother Anthony Denny at Cheshunt, a former property of Thomas Wolsey.
+Princess Elizabeth was lodged with her brother the courtier Anthony Denny at Cheshunt, a former property of Thomas Wolsey.
 A later country house on the site has been demolished.
-Her sister Martha Denny married Wymond Carew of Anthony, Cornwall, who was treasurer of the household for Catherine Parr.
+Her sister Martha Denny married Wymond Carew of Anthony, Cornwall, who was treasurer of the household for Catherine Parr, and her elder sister Mary Denny married John Gates, a gentleman of the privy chamber of Edward VI.

 Marriages and children

 She married William Walsingham (died 1534) of Scadbury, Chislehurst or Foots Cray Place, a son of Edmund Walsingham.
 Their London home was in the parish of St Mary Aldermanbury.
 Their children included: